atuin-media/time-util/README.md

 # time-util

-Typescript library for working with time spans and time units
+Typescript library for working with time spans and time units using d3-time, date-fns and lodash.